Greece | Ideas for Thinking Day*

-Girl Scouts of Greater South Texas Los Fresnos, Troop 351, representing Greece for World Thinking Day.
+Troop 351 of Greater South Texas Los Fresnos representing Greece for their celebration.

-With this country choice, troops will have plenty of classic costume, food and SWAP ideas in addition to Olympic crafts for Thinking Day.
-You will find many great ideas for SWAPS based on Greek symbols like our easy flag pins or evil eye SWAP.
-Another option is to print our free mini international post cards and spell out GREECE with our letter bead SWAP.
+With this country choice, troops will have plenty of classic costume, food and pins for swapping ideas in addition to Olympic crafts.
+You will find many great ideas for pins for swapping based on Greek symbols like our easy flag pins or evil eye kits.
+Another option is to print our free mini international post cards and spell out GREECE with our letter bead kits.
+MakingFriends®.com has ideas and products to help make your celebration a success.

 Fun Fact: "Opa !" is a Greek call to celebrate.